 But here we are on the other side.
 Not even a year since the high of Bitcoin and yet some have claimed that cryptos are on their way out the door.

 To that, we say “calm down”.
 A year ago from this article, Bitcoin’s price was at $5,000 and suffered a drop in price to $3,000.

 Large price corrections have occurred many times in the past and they will continue to happen in the future.

-A crucial part of being involved in a market is staying calm when around you there is panic.
-In the digital world, change and sentiment can flip in a matter of hours or days.
+A crucial part of being involved in a market is staying calm when it is easy to panic.
+Keep your eye on cryptos so you can avoid these knee jerk reactions.
+In the digital world, change and sentiment can flip in a matter of days or hours!

 The fact that cryptocurrencies are so closely tied to the internet and digital world means that it is incredibly easy to lose perspective of the long term.